 From the moment we met Toni two years ago, we saw her deep compassion for the world’s poorest, as well as her drive to do something, and she’s been actively supporting our work ever since.

-Our CEO Dr. Joseph Cahalan captures the collective spirit across the organization: “Toni has a rare ability to translate concern into action, having helped us reach countless new friends and donors as in the last two years.
-Now, as our ambassador, she can help us reach millions more and strengthen our effort to change the lives of the world’s poorest people.
+“Toni has a rare ability to translate concern into action, having helped us reach countless new friends and donors as in the last three years,” says Dr. Joseph Cahalan, Concern Worldwide US CEO.
+“As our ambassador, she helps us strengthen our effort to change the lives of the world’s poorest people.
 We’re so grateful.”

 In 2012, Toni lent her celebrity to Concern’s global campaign to fight malnutrition and hunger and later to a holiday appeal to make a difference to families across the world through gifts such as livestock, clean water, and health care.
 Together, the campaigns raised money that helped Concern fight poverty, hunger, and disease, and ultimately save lives.